YeshwantBhat/GettingCleaningData/CodeBook.md

 65 fBodyBodyGyroJerkMagmean - Mean of Body jerk Euclidean norm in frequency domain.

 66 fBodyBodyGyroJerkMagstd  - Mean of std of Body jerk Euclidean norm in frequency domain.

-### mean Description

-MEAN
-17   (16 implied decimal places)

-Mean of the particular measurement values for a given combination of subject and activity.

-Individual  values for a particular measurement have been added for a particular combination of subject,activity and then the average calculated.